 10.1 General Mutual Indemnity.
 The parties shall each hold the other harmless, defend and indemnify the other against all liabilities, losses, costs, damages and expenses arising out of the gross negligent or willful misconduct actions of the indemnifying party or a fraudulent misrepresentation of such party.

-10.2 Infringement Indemnification.
+10.2 Indemnification.

 a.
 By AcctTwo.
-AcctTwo will defend at its expense any third party claim, suit or proceeding (each, a “Claim”) brought against Customer in the United States to the extent such Claim is based upon a claim that the AcctTwo Intellectual Property Rights, or portion thereof, or the use or possession thereof infringes or violates such third party’s United States copyrights, patents or trade secret rights.
+AcctTwo will defend at its expense any third party claim, suit or proceeding (each, a “Claim”) brought against Customer in the United States to the extent such Claim is based upon (i) a claim that the AcctTwo Intellectual Property Rights, or portion thereof, or the use or possession thereof infringes or violates such third party’s United States copyrights, patents or trade secret rights; or (ii) AcctTwo’s breach of this Agreement.
 Subject to Sections 10.4(a) and 10.5 below, AcctTwo will pay all costs and damages paid in connection with any settlement agreement approved in writing by AcctTwo or finally awarded against Customer by a court of competent jurisdiction as a result of any such Claim.

 b.
 By Customer.
 Customer will defend at its expense any Claim brought against AcctTwo by any third party in the United States to the extent such Claim is based upon a claim that the Customer Intellectual Property Rights, or portion thereof, or the use or possession thereof infringes or violates such third party’s United States copyrights, patents or trade secret rights.
 Subject to Sections 10.4(b) and 10.5 below, Customer will pay all costs and damages paid in connection with any settlement agreement approved in writing by Customer or finally awarded against AcctTwo by a court of competent jurisdiction as a result of any such Claim.